-Any full-time student withdrawing from CV Tech before the first day of attendance or during the first 10 days of instruction will be refunded 100% of tuition or fees paid.
+Any Full-time student withdrawing from CV Tech before the first day of attendance or during the first 10 days of instruction will be refunded 100% of tuition or fees paid.
 After 10 days of instruction no refund of tuition or fees will be made.
-Books and other supplies purchased at CV Tech are non-refundable.
-Practical Nursing and Surgical Technology testing and licensure fees, if used, are non-refundable If eligible for a refund, expect a maximum of 3 weeks for the refund to be issued.
+Practical Nursing and Surgical Technology testing and licensure fees, if used, are non-refundable.
+If eligible for a refund, expect a maximum of 3 weeks for the refund to be issued.